 Even though a class action lawsuit is usually spearheaded by one legal representative of the plaintiffs (class members), settlement negotiations could take a while since the Los Angeles product liability attorney will have to take into account the best interests and circumstances of each class member.
 Given that manufacturers are never willing to give up easily and mount various defenses to dispute the claims and lower the settlement amount, these negotiations could take months or even years.
 If no settlement has been reached, the class action case will proceed to trial, which will even further expand the lawsuit’s longevity.

-Consult with our lawyers from the Compass Law Group, PC, to find out more about class action lawsuits in California.
+Consult with our lawyers from the Compass Law Group, LLP, to find out more about class action lawsuits in California.
 Let’s discuss your particular case and determine whether filing a product liability class action lawsuit is your best legal strategy.